cocos/cocos-docs/en/scripting/scene-managing.md

 cc.director.loadScene("MyScene");
 ```

-In addition, after v2.4, Asset Bundle has added a new loading way.
+In addition, as of v2.4, the Asset Bundle has added a new loading method:

  ```js
 bundle.loadScene('MyScene', function (err, scene) {